passaH2O/dorado/docs/source/examples/example11.rst

    >>> depth[:, 10:40] = 1.0
    >>> v[:, 10:40] = -10.0

 In the 100 x 50 cell domain, we have a straight channel with flow from the top of the domain to the bottom at -10 m/s.
 Our cell size is 50m, and the particles will be seeded at row 10.
-We will define a region of interest that extends to row 70, and apply the `exposure_time` function to calculate the amount of times the particles have traveled.
+We will define a region of interest that extends to row 70, and apply the :obj:`dorado.particle_track.exposure_time` function to calculate the amount of times the particles have traveled.
 The region will end at the boundary of row 70.
 Since the flow velocity is both steady and uniform in this channel, our expected travel time is simply:

 .. math::
    :nowrap: